C.J. Cron Player Props: Rockies vs. Giants

 The Colorado Rockies, including C.J.
-Cron (.344 on-base percentage in past 10 games, 51 points above season-long percentage), battle starting pitcher Ross Stripling and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Cron (batting .290 in his past 10 games, with a double, a home run, a walk and three RBI), battle starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.

 C.J.
 Cron Game Info & Props vs. the Giants